 Table 6-21 (DWR Table 6-6) lists several projects to expand future recycled water use.
 Although the current non-potable water demand is about 1,647 AFY and will increase when the facilities in Table 6-20 are connected, additional non-potable water supply will be needed to meet peak demands.
-Furthermore, non-potable water demand will increase gradually as major developments continue to be constructed within BCVWD's service area, however the recycled water demands will decrease with increased use of water efficient landscaping requirements.
+Furthermore, non-potable water demand will increase gradually as major developments continue to be constructed within BCVWD's service area; however the recycled water demands will decrease with increased use of water efficient landscaping requirements.
 These developments are residential, for the most part, and will include park and school facilities, common areas, club houses, etc. which will be connected to the non-potable water system.
 These will occur and BCVWD will need to increase the supply of non-potable water.
 Refer to Section 3 for further discussion of proposed developments in BCVWD's SOI.

-The projects listed in Table 6-22 will increase the supply by about 3,300 AFY, initially.
-The amount from the City of Beaumont and YVWD connections will likely increase over time as more homes are connected to the wastewater system.
+The projects listed in Table 6-22 will increase the potable and non-potable supply by about 3,300 AFY, initially (based on average amounts of increased supply by project).
+The amount of recycled water from the City of Beaumont will likely increase over time as more homes are connected to the wastewater system.